AUSTRALIAN CHAMBER OF COMMERCE OF MONGOLIA DONATIONS POLICY

 9. Exceptional and emergency funding

-The board of the Chamber may decide to organise fundraising activities in aid of those affected by a national emergencies or exceptional crisis in Mongolia.
+The board of the Chamber may decide to organize fundraising activities in aid of those affected by a national emergency or exceptional crisis in Mongolia.

-All fundraising events will be organised by the board or charity committee of the Chamber in their sole discretion.
+All fundraising events will be organized by the board or charity committee of the Chamber in their sole discretion.